roman-munteanu/dynamodb-demo/README.md

 ### Tables

 * Tables (table is a collection of data)
-* Items (rows, item is a group of attributes) (maximum size: 400KB, no limit to the number of items you can store in a table)
+* Items (rows, item is a group of attributes, maximum size: 400KB, no limit to the number of items you can store in a table)
 * Attributes (columns, most of them are scalar but could be nested)
 * Data types:
 	- Scalar types: String, Number, Boolean, Null